hideya/mcp-langchain-tools/README.md

 server tools with LangChain / TypeScript.

 It contains a utility function `convertMcpToLangchainTools()`.
-This function handles parallel initialization of specified multiple MCP servers and converts their available tools into an array of LangChain-compatible tools.
+This async function handles parallel initialization of specified multiple MCP servers and converts their available tools into an array of LangChain-compatible tools.

 A python equivalent of this utility library is available